apache/nuttx/fs/nxffs/README.txt

   supporting wear leveling by using all FLASH blocks equally.

-  When the FLASH becomes full (no more space at the end of the FLASH), a clean-up operation must be performed:  All inodes marked deleted are finally removed and the remaining inodes are packed at the beginning of the FLASH.
+  When the FLASH becomes full (no more space at the end of the FLASH), a re-packing operation must be performed:  All inodes marked deleted are finally removed and the remaining inodes are packed at the beginning of the FLASH.
 Allocations then continue at the freed FLASH memory at the end of the FLASH.